Buytition/pub_docs/TUTORIALS.md

 ## For Buyers: Refund Policy

+For [price offer](#price-offer) type of price records, we will refund you full amount if it can be proven that the listing you purchase is no longer valid or available (e.g. the product is sold or taken down) at time of purchasing the price record.

-No refund at this moment given the fact that price records are [instantly available](#for-buyers-what-happens-after-buying) right after you pay and not physically returnable.
+For [price paid](#price-paid) type of price records, we do not offer refund at this moment given the fact that they reflect a fact of past transaction and are [instantly available](#for-buyers-what-happens-after-buying) right after you pay.

 # Demo